ms007/ngx-d3/README.md

 - `innerSpacing` (`number`) - The chart spacing from the middle corner in pixel (default 0).
 - `outerSpacing` (`number`) - The chart margin in pixel (default 1).

+**Events**
+- `chartClick`: fires when click on a chart has occured, returns regarding chart entry.
+- `chartHover`: fires when mouseover (hover) on a chart has occured, returns regarding chart entry.

 ## License

 This implementation is released unter the Apache License v2.